 Pursuant to the provisions of section 8(2) and 8(3) of the 2002 Act the Board may, at its discretion and where it considers there are exceptional circumstances, extend the period for receipt of applications.
 Any applicant wishing to lodge an application after 15th December 2005 is asked to explain in writing to the Board why the application was not lodged in time.
 The Board considers each such submission individually.
-By the 31st December 2015 the Board had received 2,766 such submissions which were dealt with as follows.
+By the 31st December 2016 the Board had received 2,766 such submissions which were dealt with as follows.

-- 2,223 submissions were accepted by the Board - 342 submissions were disallowed by the Board - 162 submission were withdrawn or had their files closed - 39 submissions were not valid
+- 2,224 submissions for new applications were accepted by the Board - 341 submissions were disallowed by the Board - 162 submission were withdrawn or had their files closed - 39 submissions were not valid

-The Board has now received a total of 16,649 applications (including 2,210 late applications).
-All outstanding submissions have been finally considered by the Board.
+The Board has now received a total of 16,650 applications (including 2,211 late applications accepted up 31st December 2016).